savannahghi/mycarehub-playbooks/README.md

 ```

 ### Working with Teleport Hosts
 Some of the hosts defined in the inventory are only accessible through a [Teleport server](https://goteleport.com/docs/).
-As such, special configuration for the Ansible control node is required.
+As such, special configuration on the Ansible control node is required.
 This can be achieved using the following steps:
-> Note: Unless specified otherwise, the instructions and examples from this section henceforth will use a Teleport server hosted at `https://test.teleport.fahariyajamii.org` and a Teleport user named `barakobama`.
+> Note: Unless specified otherwise, the instructions and examples from this section henceforth will use a Teleport server hosted at `https://test.teleport.fahariyajamii.org`, a Teleport user named `barakobama` and a local user account *(on the control node)* named `barak`.
 - First, ensure you have Teleport installed on the control node.
 Check the Teleport [installation docs](https://goteleport.com/docs/installation/) on how to do that.
-- Ensure you have ample access to access the target hosts through Teleport.
+- Ensure you have ample access on the target hosts through Teleport.
 Use the following commands to check this:
   1. Login on Teleport from the terminal using the following command:
     ```bash
     tsh login --proxy=test.teleport.fahariyajamii.org --user=barakobama